 The Manufactured Housing Mortgage Assistance Program is designed to provide assistance to eligible, first-time homebuyers in purchasing manufactured housing units.
 The program provides a 0% deferred payment loan of up to $56,600 for eligible homes located within Kern, Kings, Fresno, Madera, Merced, Stanislaus and Tulare counties.

-Read the brochure below to learn more about eligibility requirements, terms of primary loan and property eligibility.
-For more information contact Shadie Garcia at 559-802-1608.
+Read the brochure below to learn more about eligibility requirements, terms of the primary loan and property eligibility.
+For more information, contact Shadie Garcia at 559-802-1608.

 If you are interested in buying a home, please complete the interest form.
 A loan processor will contact you to complete a pre-screening application.